Received an IRS Letter in Orange County? Here’s What It Means and What to Do

 The worst thing you can do?
 Ignore it.
 The best thing you can do?
 Get informed and take action—fast .

 At Boulanger CPA and Consulting PC , we help individuals and business owners in Orange County interpret IRS letters, respond correctly, and resolve tax issues before they escalate into liens, levies, or wage garnishments.
+In fact, we’re often the first call people make when they need to get help responding to IRS letters in Orange County.

 This guide will walk you through exactly what IRS letters mean, why you got one, and what steps to take next.